-Through the Research Networks Focused on Critical Problems of Education Policy and Practice grant program, NCER focuses resources and attention on specific education problems or issues that are a high priority for the Nation.
+Purpose of Program: Through the National Center for Education Research (NCER), the Institute grant program, NCER focuses resources and attention on specific education problems or issues that are a high priority for the Nation.
 NCER also establishes both a structure and process for researchers who are working on these issues to share ideas, build new knowledge, and strengthen their research and dissemination capacity.
-Through this program, grade 12 and the other examining recovery activities in community colleges.
+Through this program,